DurableDrupal/durabledrupallean/manuscript/X1-durable-drupal-lean-process.md

 ### Waste that is eliminated by using DurableDrupal Lean

 Waste is of course, the opposite of value.
-In software development, it can be caused by:
+We sum up by reviewing the possible causes of waste in software development:

 * Unfinished work left rotting in isolated silos
 * Feature creep without validating for impact or value
 * Isolated silos keep on re-inventing the wheel
 * Handoffs chronically disrupts workflow
-* Delays cuz isolated silos and teams missing skills
+* Delays because isolated silos and teams missing skills
-* Task switching cuz work overload and broken workflow
+* Task switching because work overload and broken workflow
-* Mucho defect cuz chaotic focus and blocked knowledge sharing
+* Mucho defect because chaotic focus and blocked knowledge sharing

 See also [How to Manage the "7 Wastes" of Agile Software Development](https://www.scrumalliance.org/community/articles/2013/september/how-to-manage-the-7-wastes%E2%80%9D-of-agile-software-deve).

+## Kanban (not Scrum)

+## Project Inception and Vision

+## Team Kickoff

+## Development Workflow and Everything in (Versioned) Code

+## DevOps, Server Provisioning, Continuous Build and Deployment

+## User Validation

-## Bibliography
+## Bibliography {#appendix01-bibliography}

 ### Agile/Lean